ConcordUSA/engineering-core-values/Azure-Servies/Azurefundamentals/README.md

 ## Resource Manager

 1. Resource Manager: Allows you to build resource groups that group elements of a solution together, and with that we can reuse templates for subsequent deployments and resource manager also provides a consistent management layer in tooling things like Azure portal, Cloudshell, Powershell, Azure CLI and some APIs and SDKs are all available to us and our toolbox for managing our azure solutions.
-2. We can also leverage resource managers resource groups to establish a security boundary for role based access controls around particular solutions so we can assign the respknsibility for particular solution which is logical group inside of resource manager, and provide the correct level of access to the group that needs potentially administrative access for that particular solution.
+2. We can also leverage resource managers resource groups to establish a security boundary for role based access controls around particular solutions so we can assign the responsibility for particular solution which is logical group inside of resource manager, and provide the correct level of access to the group that needs potentially administrative access for that particular solution.
 3. we can also leverage reosurce manager and resorce groups to establish the grouping of costs associated with a particular set of resources and we can roll that up and provide the costs associated with a particular resource manager or resource group solution and bill that back to appropriate business group inside of our organization.

 ## Azure Regions

-1. A Region is as set of data centers deployed within a latency defined perimeter.
+1. A Region is a set of data centers deployed within a latency defined perimeter.
-2. Many egions to choose from, currently there i 42 Regions around the world with plans announced for 12 additional regions.
+2. Many regions to choose from, currently there are 42 Regions around the world with plans announced for 12 additional regions.

 ## Availability Zones